ECE444-2021Fall/project1-education-pathways-group-6-tensiletech/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Edit this - This project is a web application to recreate the educations pathway application to make it more user-friendly etc.
+BetterPath is a web appliction that builds on the Education Pathways website for course exploration and planning.

 ## Built With